 Wire Art Sculptures

-• The Wire Art Sculptures project with artist Yeo Chee Kiong add to the river’s experience by representing aspects of boats, people and the environment that tie into the river’s heritage.
+The Wire Art Sculptures project with artist Yeo Chee Kiong adds to the river experience by presenting aspects of boats, people and the environment that tie into the river’s heritage.
 Singapore River One sought to add to our creative placemaking efforts by injecting art into the precinct in an innovative way.

-• The sculptures engage the public by inviting interaction with placement above eye level, adding a layer of discovery for art appreciation.
+The sculptures, with placement above eye level, seek to engage the public by inviting interaction adding a layer of discovery for art appreciation.

 Boat Quay Coolies